otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 10 - SOLID and Code Smells.md

-# Module 13: SOLID and Code Smells
+# Module 10: SOLID and Code Smells

+**Note:** The following notes were co-written with AI help structure topics and explain complex terms clearly.

 ## 1. Where this fits